nrv-framework/NRV/docs/tutorials/first_steps.rst

     z_elec = 0                  # electrode y position, in [um]
     E1 = nrv.point_source_electrode(x_elec,y_elec,z_elec)

 you can notice that we created a new object, which is an instance of an abstract Electrode-class.
-There exist several kind of electrode object with their own properties and geometry, but the way we will handle them in the code is the same.
+There are several kinds of electrode object with their own properties and geometry, but the way we will handle them in the code is the same.

 Here is how to import a material: